Abudwak District

-Transportation
+Abudwak District (Degmada Caabudwaaq) is a district in central somalia.
+It encompasses the western portion of the Galgaduud region of Somalia and straddles the unrecognized border.

+Demographics

+According to the list of Galmudug Assembly members released in June 2015, Abudwak is represented by Marehan.

+Abudwak Airport

 Air transportation in Abudwak is served by the Cabudwaak Airport.
 A major renovation of the facility was launched in 2011, funded by Somali expatriates from the province.
 The new airport's first scheduled flight departed on 11 October 2012.